CPX Student Guidelines

 When will I complete the CPX?

-The CPX is scheduled a month or two in advance by all students receiving a link to a scheduling webpage where they can rank their top choices for times and mark one date as impossible.
-The final schedule is then created and sent to the students by email.
+The CPX is scheduled a month in advance by the Clinical Skills Center.
+All students will receive an email regarding their assigned date.
 Further scheduling conflicts can be resolved by students switching times and informing CSC staff (email@example.com).

 Students are excused from ALL clerkship duties on the date that they are scheduled to complete the CPX.
 Students are also excluded from on-call duties the evening prior to the CPX session.